 When you’re looking at outdoor blankets, you need to think about whether you’re primarily looking for a blanket that will keep you warm or a blanket that will protect you against the elements.

-If you’re looking for a blanket to keep you comfortable during evening football games or preseason baseball practice, you should make warmth your priority.
+For warmth: If you’re looking for a blanket to keep you comfortable during evening football games or preseason baseball practice, you should make warmth your priority.
 They’re the kind you want to top your air mattress or to keep you warm as the campfire burns itself out.

 Outdoor blankets designed for warmth will be made from materials like fleece or wool.
 They may also be filled with down or other insulation.
 This extra bulk means they usually won’t fold as easily as thinner blankets — and most will not come with carrying bags.
 Some may have a water-resistant lining, but combining warmth and weather-resistance usually results in a blanket that’s stiffer, heavier, and bulkier.

-Weather-resistant outdoor blankets, which are usually made from tough synthetic material with special water-resistant fibers woven in or coatings, are handy for a wide variety of reasons.
+For weather-resistance: Weather-resistant outdoor blankets, which are usually made from tough synthetic material with special water-resistant fibers woven in or coatings, are handy for a wide variety of reasons.
 For instance, sometimes you may need a dry place to sit at the beach or a picnic blanket with a moisture barrier.
 If you like to go hiking, some blankets can fit into a backpack and be used for protection in case of a sudden downpour.
 A few blankets combine a weather-resistant top layer with a comfortable fleece underside.
 This style gives you more flexibility but will be bulkier to pack.

 When it comes to blankets, size matters.
 Whether you’re huddling under it or sitting on top of it, your blanket needs to fit everyone.
-If you’re looking for warm blankets, think about whether you plan to wrap it around yourself or place it across several people.
+If you’re looking for a warm blanket, think about whether you plan to wrap it around yourself or place it across several people.
 A standard-size throw blanket measures roughly 50 inches by 65 inches and can be tossed over a lap or two.
 If you’re an adult hoping to wrap in one on the sidelines, look for something roughly 80 inches long by 54 inches wide.
 Blankets for two adults should be in the ballpark of 80 inches wide.

 Both blankets intended for weather resistance and warmth should be moisture-resistant.
 Obviously, you’ll want a ground cover blanket to prevent dew or other water from seeping through.
 But it’s important in insulatory blankets, too — otherwise they won’t do a good job keeping you warm in case of unexpected showers or spilled drinks.
 At least one side of the blanket should be made from water-resistant polyester, PVC, or PEVA.